agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/intro.md

-# Cloud Automation Multistage Delivery and Self-Healing with Helm, Prometheus, Locust and SLO-based Quality Gates
+# Keptn Multistage Delivery and Self-Healing with Helm, Prometheus, Locust and SLO-based Quality Gates
 The goal of this tutorial is to:

 - Deploy a microservice (using [helm](https://helm.sh))